How to Remove Scratches?

-We only repair scratches to floors finished or installed by FloorWorks, but here is some DIY advice you can use for any floor and finish.
+Please note, we only provide scratche repair service to floors finished or installed by Floorworks™, but here is some DIY advice you can use for any floor and finish.

 To avoid confusion, let's get things straight from start - it is best to avoid a problem, rather than trying to fix one.
 Protect your floors - make sure your furniture is equipped with felt pads or plastic covers, regularly re-coat your oiled floor and when you plan home improvement works or have a delivery company with bulky items for a visit, make sure your floors are well protected.